skysync-project/skysync/README.md

 **Functional**: All local executables execute without errors and produce outputs matching the provided examples.
 Patch files (*.patch) are generated alongside the old-file directory and are the same size as the corresponding new files.

-**Results Reproduced**: The local performance results reported in the paper can be reproduced by running the local executables executables with the provided datasets for Fig.3(c)-(f), 7-11 and 13.
+**Results Reproduced**: The local performance results reported in the paper can be reproduced by running the local executables with the provided datasets for Fig.3(c)-(f), 7-11 and 13.

 #### Network Evaluation (Client-Server)